RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-16-Fluff-and-Failure.md

 I've also been reading about various Lisp editing methods and the history of how people have worked with Lisps.
 I'm largely unhappy with [paredit](https://www.emacswiki.org/emacs/ParEdit), and despite being my main interface to editing Lisp; I've never liked it.
 What I really want is for someone to [add frame editing to Emacs](https://www.greenfoot.org/frames/) with a reasonable keyboard interface.
 It's a perfect fit for LISP.

-Changing metal contexts over and over has been difficult.
+Changing mental contexts over and over has been difficult.
 I have no issues prioritizing and concentrating on projects, but the downtime between them increases with each context switch.

 That's left me with little time to write and produce video.